Forest Hills station (LIRR): History

 The Metropolitan Transportation Authority (MTA), in its 2010–2014 capital program, proposed lengthening the four-car-long platforms at Forest Hills and Kew Gardens to allow additional train cars to board at the station.
 The platform extensions would reduce waiting time at the station while allowing for more efficient operations between Jamaica and Penn Station.
 Although $4.5 million was allocated for the project, the money was ultimately redistributed to other projects.
 (Note: A revision to the Capital Program from June 2010 does not include the Forest Hills platform extension project.)

 On July 26, 2018, it was announced that the LIRR planned to extend the platforms at Kew Gardens and Forest Hills by 200 feet to accommodate six-car trains.
 The platform extensions consisted of fiberglass decking supported by steel scaffolding structures, allowing the extensions to be completed quickly, and at a low cost, while allowing the LIRR to plan a solution for permanent platform extensions.
 Preparation work began during the week of July 23 and the new extensions went into service the week of September 12, 2018.

 As part of improvements included in the Metropolitan Transportation Authority's 2020–2024 capital plan, the station will undergo renovations to make it fully accessible.
 Two ADA-compliant ramps will be constructed to provide access to both platforms, the existing platforms will be demolished and replaced, and lighting and architectural finishes will be upgraded.
-Additionally, the platforms will receive permanent extensions to accommodate full 12-car trains.
+Additionally, the platforms will receive permanent extensions to accommodate 10-car trains and snow melt systems.
+The station will receive a new entrance and upgraded facilities.
 The MTA board awarded contracts for the accessibility upgrades in December 2023, but work on the project was paused in mid-2024 due to the postponement of congestion pricing in New York City, which would have helped fund the renovations.
+In May 2025, construction began, with the platforms partially closing in the westbound direction.